rustdesk/doc.rustdesk.com/content/self-host/rustdesk-server-oss/synology/dsm-6/_index.en.md

 Click on above `Advanced Settings`.

-- Enable auto-restart
+- Enable `Enable auto-restart`.
 ![](images/auto-restart.png)

-- Enable `Use the same network as Docker Host`, for more about host net, please [check](https://rustdesk.com/docs/en/self-host/rustdesk-server-oss/docker/#net-host).
+- Enable `Use the same network as Docker Host`.
+For more about host net, please [check](https://rustdesk.com/docs/en/self-host/rustdesk-server-oss/docker/#net-host).
 ![](images/host-net.png)

 - Mount a host directory (e.g. `/home/rustdesk/`) to `/root`, hbbs will generate some files (database and `key` files) in this directory which need to be persistent over reboots.